Kamloops: Fishing

 With 100 lakes within an hour's drive, Kamloops has some of the best freshwater fishing in North America.
 Every year, the Freshwater Fisheries Society of BC stocks lakes in the Thompson-Nicola region with roughly 1,000,000 fish including rainbow trout, brook trout, and kokanee salmon.

-Kamloops is known for its professional anglers including Brian Chan, Jordan Oelrich, and Brennan Lund.
-Fishing guides in the Kamloops area include: DNA Fly Fishing; Interior Fly Fishing; Maricle Fly Fishing; Riseform Flyfishing; and Fast Action Fishing Adventures.
+Professional guides and fishermen are found in this region.

 Mountain biking

 Kamloops' extensive trail network and desert-like climate creates conditions for year-round mountain biking across the city.
 Popular parks include the Kamloops Bike Ranch, Pineview Valley; Lac du Bois Grasslands Protected Area, and Kenna Cartwright Park.
 Two time UCI Mountain Bike & Trials World Championships – Women's cross-country (2011 and 2014), gold at the 2014 Commonwealth Games and 2016 Summer Olympics bronze medallist Catharine Pendrel lives and trains in Kamloops.
-Kamloops is home to world-famous mountain bikers such as freeride pioneers and Mountain Bike Hall of Fame members Wade Simmons, Brett Tippie, (also a former Canadian National Team member for snowboard cross and giant slalom), and Richie Schley.
+Kamloops is home to world-famous mountain bikers such as freeride pioneers and Mountain Bike Hall of Fame members Wade Simmons, Brett Tippie (also a former Canadian National Team member for snowboard cross and giant slalom), and Richie Schley.
 Freeriders Matt Hunter, and Graham Agassiz also live in Kamloops.
 Kamloops was featured in the first mountain bike film by Greg Stump, Pulp Traction, and later the first three Kranked films, which starred the original Fro Riders, Tippie, Simmons and Schley.

 Ongoing trail maintenance has been spearheaded by local organizations such as the Kamloops Bike Riders Association, Kamloops Performance Cycling Centre, and Dirt Chix Kamloops.

 Golf

-Kamloops has highest number of golf courses (13) per capita in Canada and boasts one of Canada's most diverse golf landscapes.
+Kamloops has one of highest number of golf courses (13) per capita in Canada and boasts one of Canada's most diverse golf landscapes.
 Golfers enjoy three seasons of golf due to the dry and hot climate of the area.
 Several of the local golf courses have been designed by famous golf architects such as Robert Trent Jones, Graham Cooke, and Tom McBroom.